Joe Johnson (basketball): Atlanta Hawks (2005–2012)

 In 2008, Johnson made the 2008 All-Star Game as a reserve.
 He also was named Eastern Conference Player of the Month twice during the season.
 Johnson averaged 21.7 points per game on the season, leading the Hawks to their first playoff appearance in nine years.
 In Game 4 of the Hawks' first-round matchup against the Boston Celtics, Johnson scored 35 points, including 20 in the 4th quarter, leading the Hawks to a 97–92 victory.

-Despite finishing with the worst record (37-45) among the 2008 NBA Playoffs contingent, the Hawks played very even with the heavily favored and eventual NBA champion Boston Celtics, taking the Eastern Conference No. 1 seed all the way to Game 7.
+Despite finishing with the worst record (37–45) among the 2008 NBA Playoffs contingent, the Hawks played very even with the heavily favored and eventual NBA champion Boston Celtics, taking the Eastern Conference No. 1 seed all the way to Game 7.
 The year marked a turning of the page for the Atlanta franchise, once considered among the least successful in pro sports.

-The following year, Johnson registered his second career triple-double on December 23, 2008 in a Hawks win against the Oklahoma City Thunder, with 20 points, 11 rebounds and 11 assists.
+The following year, Johnson registered his second career triple-double on December 23, 2008, in a Hawks win against the Oklahoma City Thunder, with 20 points, 11 rebounds and 11 assists.
 He eclipsed the 10,000-point plateau for his career with his first basket during a 110–107 loss to the Milwaukee Bucks on January 31, 2009, a bank shot assisted by Marvin Williams.
 On March 19, 2010, Johnson hit a game-winning buzzer beater in overtime against the Charlotte Bobcats.

 On July 8, 2010, Johnson re-signed with the Hawks to a six-year, $123.7 million contract, which, at the time, made him the NBA's highest-paid player.
-The signing occurred during one of the most star-studded free agency summers in league history, highlighted by LeBron James’"Decision" TV special.
+The signing occurred during one of the most star-studded free agency summers in league history, highlighted by LeBron James’s The Decision.
 Among others who signed high-profile deals were Chris Bosh, Dwyane Wade, Amar'e Stoudemire, Paul Pierce, Ray Allen and Dirk Nowitzki.